Advertisements

 This is a very hard lesson to accept.
 Many traders refuse to face it, but the arithmetic carries with it the whiff of doom — set your stops to the market without regard for capital, and before you know it, you will not have enough capital left to trade.
 Of all the mistakes made by beginners, this is the most common and the most often fatal (after not using any stop at all).

-The problem is that to trade Forex with a realistic expectation of making a gain and using decent-sized stop of 2% of capital, you need more than $1,000 or even $10,000 in starting capital… or you need to trade the smallest contracts.
+The problem is that to trade Forex with a realistic expectation of making a gain and using a decent-sized stop of 2% of capital, you need more than $1,000 or even $10,000 in starting capital… or you need to trade the smallest contracts.
 Switching to the shortest possible timeframe also works as it reduces the average stop distance.
-That means you cannot be much of a trend-follower, since you have to be in-and-out in a short period of time.
-This is a pity, because Forex can be highly trended and that’s where the profit opportunity lies.
+That means you cannot be much of a trend follower since you have to be in and out in a short period of time.
+This is a pity because Forex can be highly trended, and that’s where the profit opportunity lies.

 Solutions

 Hunting for stop exhaustion is a strategy that some professionals use.
-In a pullback, as a price probes for the temporary bottom (as shown in the example charts above), there comes a tipping point moment when the next few bars will demonstrate whether the pullback is over.
+In a pullback, as a price probes for the temporary bottom, or a bounce, when a price looks for a temporary top (as shown in the example charts above), there comes a tipping point moment when the next few bars will demonstrate whether the pullback or the bounce is over.
 Remember, entries are really the important number.
 If you can enter at the beginning of the resumption of a move, you have a good entry — and a built-in stop, which is the last lowest low.
-In the Fibonacci example above, the market has already told you that the move is stopping just shy of the 25% retracement and the breakout bar's midline.
-If it now goes up, you can assume that unless fresh negative news comes out, everybody and his brother will place his stop where it was the last time.
+In the Fibonacci example above, the market has already told you that the price is not likely to bounce above the 50% retracement and the midline of the bar that follows the breakout bar.
+If it then goes down, you can assume that unless fresh positive news comes out, everybody and his brother will place his stop where it was the last time.
 If you get back into the long trade in this currency, the stop distance is almost certainly a lot smaller than the 40 points in the ATR-based stop regime.
-In fact, with any luck, it will line up more with the 2% maximum risk per trade recommended even on bigger position size.
+In fact, with any luck, it will line up more with the 2% maximum risk per trade recommended, even on a bigger position size.

 The important point is that you are looking for something on the chart to modify your stop to a level that is both adaptive to market conditions and consistent with your trading plan, the first feature of which is staying in business by not losing too much of your capital.

 The other big solution is trailing stops.
-A trailing stop is one that you make progressively tighter to the current price as the price moves in the direction that it profitable to your position.
+A trailing stop is one that you make progressively tighter to the current price as the price moves in the direction that is profitable for your position.
 The parabolic SAR is a classic trailing stop.

-Say, your initial stop is 40 points but now the price has moved up 20 points, so to protect that gain, you raise you stop closer to the new price, say 30 points.
-Now it moves up another 20 points and you cut your stop again to 20 points.
-You have made 40 points from your starting position and now the win/loss ratio is 2:1, exactly where you want it to be.
+Say, your initial stop is 40 points, but now the price has moved up 20 points, so to protect that gain, you raise your stop closer to the new price, say 30 points.
+Now, it moves up another 20 points, and you cut your stop again to 20 points.
+You have made 40 points from your starting position, and now the win/loss ratio is 2:1, which is exactly where you want it to be.
 If you are lucky and have latched on to a big move, you may be able to move the stop up to the breakeven level (i.e., your entry) and after that, if the move keeps going, to protect a net gain.

 Trailing stops are recommended by just about every commentator, probably because trailing stops are sensible.
-Nobody seems to notice that the majority for Forex traders have so short a holding period that a trailing stop is simply not feasible.
-You would be adjusting your stop every minute or so over a 15-minute or one-hour holding period, and miss most of the price action in the process.
+Nobody seems to notice that the majority of Forex traders have such a short holding period that a trailing stop is simply not feasible.
+You would be adjusting your stop every minute or so over a 15-minute or one-hour holding period and miss most of the price action in the process.
 Trailing stops on a short-term timeframe take concentration and can be nerve-wracking.
 Luckily, modern trading software allows automated trailing stops, reducing the amount of work required from traders.
 All the same, a trailing stop is the ideal solution to your initial stop being arbitrary and unrelated to market action.

 Quiz